 • "Tides" & Currents on the Lakes

-Because the Lakes are vast (450 sq-miles) and the entrances to them narrow, the twice-daily tides which affect our coastal waters have little effect on the water levels on the lake.
+Because the Lakes are vast (450 sq-miles) and the entrances narrow, the twice-daily tides which affect our coastal waters have little effect on the water levels on the lake.
 However, strong prolonged winds, extended periods of high or low pressure, and heavy rains will affect the water level significantly.
 Expect variations in water level of up to a foot (30 cm).

 Strong currents will be experienced in the Great Bras d'Or Narrows and the Little Bras d'Or inlet.
 These currents are predictable and published in the Tide Tables.
 However, for the reasons noted above, the time of slack water in the narrows may occur earlier or later than predicted by half-an-hour or more, and this should be borne in mind when timing a passage through these channels, especially for slower craft.